 The interior hub is not completely waterproof.
 If water gets into the hub, it may rust and the gear switch function may no longer function as a result.

-Never use the pedelec in places where water may get into the hub.
+- Never use the pedelec in places where water may get into the hub. - Never detach the hub yourself.
+Contact specialist dealer.